baobabsoluciones/cornflow-ui/README.md

       useHashMode: false, // Controls whether route has /#/ in the url or not
       useConfigJson: false,  // Controls whether to use values.json or env vars
       enableSignup: false, // Enables or disables the functionality for users to sign-up from login view
-      isDeveloperMode: false // Enables or disables developer mode to upload solution
+      isDeveloperMode: false, // Enables or disables developer mode to upload solution

       // Schema and branding
       schema: config.schema,  // Read from env/values.json